SAP-samples/cloud-extension-html5-sample/mission/discover/IAS.md

-# Learn about SAP Cloud Identity Services - Identity Authentication
+# Learn About SAP Cloud Identity Services - Identity Authentication

 The Identity Authentication service provides you with controlled cloud-based access to business processes, applications, and data.
 It simplifies your user experience through authentication mechanisms, single sign-on, on-premise integration, and convenient self-service options.